tumulranjan1/tumulranjan1/README.md

 ## Hi there , I am Tumul Ranjan👋

-I am a Deep Learning Enthusiast and Web developer.
-I am exploring App development and Apps based on Flask and React.
+I am a Deep Learning Researcher and Enthusiast as well as a Web developer.

-Currently a 2nd year Undergrad student pursuing Electronics Engineering at Thapar Institute of Engineering and Technology, India
+Currently a 3rd year Undergrad student pursuing Electronics Engineering at Thapar Institute of Engineering and Technology, India

-I am currently working and learning on projects related to Computer Vision & CNNs and created projects on web development like website and a Stock management software.
-I really love creating and connecting several APIs, by dividing my projects.